 I stumbled upon information about this mausoleum and realized that I had a photo of the said mausoleum.

 The mausoleum was designed by the architect, James Smith.
 The domed Italianate monument was modeled on the Tempietto di San Pietro.

 This grave is home to Sir George Mackenzie, who was King Charles II’s Advocate.
 He earned the nickname “Bloody Mackenzie” for his persecution of the Scottish Presbyterian Covenanters.
-Many covenanters were imprisoned in Greyfriars Kirkyard, where he delighted in their torture.
+Many Covenanters were imprisoned in Greyfriars Kirkyard, where Mackenzie delighted in their torture.
 He is said to be responsible for 18,000 of his own countryman’s deaths.

 In 1998, a homeless man broke into the mausoleum and disturbed the remains…